Colorful Minors

 In this paper, we develop a comprehensive theory for a generalization of rooted minors in multi-annotated graphs, which we refer to as \textsl{colorful minors} of \textsl{colorful graphs}.
 Instead of a single annotated set of vertices $X,$ we consider $q$ sets $X_1, \dots, X_q$ of annotated vertices, which may be overlapping.
 We investigate both the algorithmic and structural properties of colorful graphs that exclude certain classes of \textsl{colorful minors} -- an appropriate adaptation of the concept of rooted minors to our setting.
 Our results suggest that much of the combinatorial and algorithmic power of classical graph minor theory can be effectively extended to the colorful setting.

-\paragraph{Main combinatorial results.} Our core contributions are a series of structural theorems for $(H,\psi)$-colorful minor-free $q$-colorful graphs, both for general $(H,\psi)$ and for the particular case where $H$ is planar -- under two distinct assumptions on the distribution of colors.
-Building on these structural results, we derive a complete classification of \textsl{all} $q$-colorful graphs that satisfy the Erd\H{o}s-P{\'o}sa property, for every $q \in \mathbb{N}$ (under the colorful minor relation).
+\textbf{From structure...} Our core contributions are a series of structural theorems for $(H,\psi)$-colorful minor-free $q$-colorful graphs, both for general $(H,\psi)$ and for the particular case where $H$ is planar -- under two distinct assumptions on the distribution of colors.
+Our results use as a departure point the notion of the bidimensionality of a vertex set and related structural concepts \cite{PaulPTW2024Obstructions, PaulPTW2024obstructionsArXiV, PaulPTS2025LocalIndex}.
+Building on our structural theorems, we derive a complete classification of \textsl{all} $q$-colorful graphs that satisfy the Erd\H{o}s-P{\'o}sa property, for every $q \in \mathbb{N}$ (under the colorful minor relation).